 Most workers will be eligible jobholders unless the employer already has a qualifying pension scheme.
 These are the workers for which automatic enrolment will be required.

-Other workers (non-eligible jobholders) may have the right to either 'opt in' (i.e. join a scheme) and therefore to be treated as eligible jobholders.
+Other workers (non-eligible jobholders) may have the right to 'opt in' (i.e. join a scheme) and should therefore be treated as eligible jobholders.
 'Entitled workers' are entitled to join the scheme but there is no requirement on the employer to make employer contributions in respect of these workers.